Street Art and Murals

 Along national road 25, on the brick façade of Ljungblomman’s senior apartments in Simlångsdalen, you will find a mural by American artist Pat Perry.
 The painting depicts two people holding up a banner in a forest glade.
 The subject is split across the two façades and the painting is bound together by their banner.

 The artwork has a strong connection to the town and those who live there.
-Pat Perry is interested in questions that delve into the relationships people have with their towns.
+Pat Perry External link, opens in new window. is interested in questions that delve into the relationships people have with their towns.
 During his time in Simlångsdalen he met with both the village’s oldest inhabitants and children from Brearedsskolan.
 He says that he has found a lot of artistic inspiration in the stories and tales he has heard from those who live there, and he expresses great respect for Simlångsdalen and its inhabitants.

 Information in the map is in Swedish.
 Click the icon in the top right corner of the map to open in Google Maps.
 To view and hide different layers, click on the icon in the top left corner of the map.